microsoft/AzureTipsAndTricks/README.md

 # Welcome

-Welcome to Azure Tips and Tricks, this site is a special collection of over 230+ tips, videos, conference talks that span the entire universe of the Azure platform.
+Welcome to Azure Tips and Tricks, this site is a special collection of over 260+ tips, videos, conference talks that span the entire universe of the Azure platform.
 The tips you'll find here are based on real-world scenarios that I've encountered (along with the community) while using Azure.
-Feel free to jump in and come back weekly for new tips! - Michael Crump ([@mbcrump](https://twitter.com/mbcrump))
+Feel free to jump in and come back weekly for new tips! - Michael Crump ([Twitter](https://twitter.com/mbcrump) or [Twitch](https://twitch.tv/mbcrump))

 ::: tip What's New?
 :calendar: Check out the **Recently Added** item on the left sidebar :point_left: for the latest tips and tricks!